 - From the creation account documented in Genesis 1-2 the Earth is about 6000 years old, according to young Earth advocates.
 To what degree and what form the planet may or may not have existed prior to this account is a matter of speculation and has no bearing on the human race and our Creator’s salvation for us.

 - I wasn’t present when God created the Heavens and the Earth and neither were you or anyone else.
 All we can do is draw a likely conclusion based on the Scriptural data.
 While I tentatively embrace the young Earth position for reasons cited in this article, I’m open to change my view if someone can scripturally prove their position.
 This can be seen in the fact that I was open and teachable enough to drop the gap theory once I saw that the supposed scriptural support for this view simply didn’t add up and got increasingly bizarre as you went deeper into it.

 - That said, while I lean toward the young Earth position I still leave a possibility for old Earth creationism, even the gap theory, although I thoroughly reject the more creative imaginings of some of its supporters, as noted above.

 - Lastly, I never tell people what to believe; I merely share biblical data as I currently understand it.
 I encourage you to seek the issue out and prayerfully draw your own conclusions.

 God Bless You as You Seek & Serve!

-Note: Special thanks to J. Altieri for his arguments for old Earth creationism.
+Note: Special thanks to J. Altieri for his arguments for old Earth creationism used in this article.

 comments powered by Disqus